 Sunflower Problems and Solutions

 Sunflowers are hassle-free plants for the most part.
-They do have a few small things that can happen to them, but if you know what you are dealing with upfront, then the problem should be able to be corrected in a timely manner.
+They do have a few things that can happen to them, but if you know what you are dealing with upfront, then the problem should be able to be corrected in a timely manner.

-Also, you may see orange and yellow streaks on the leaves as well.
 Rust usually doesn’t kill a plant, it just decreases the overall health of it.

 Also, you can treat it with a fungicide as well.
 You can also take preventative measures by dusting your plants with sulfur, putting proper spacing between plants for airflow, and making sure not to get the leaves damp.

-Powdery Mildew is a fungus that makes the leaves of your plant look like they have been sprinkled with powdered sugar.
+Powdery mildew is a fungus that makes the leaves of your plant look like they have been sprinkled with powdered sugar.
 The older leaves will often develop it first and then dry out.